gurmitteotia/guflow/README.md

 ### Supported .NET frameworks:
 dotnet standard 1.3 onwards

+### Backward compatibility:
+Any released version will be backward compatible with the running workflows started with previous releases.
+You are encouraged to upgrade to latest version to get access to new features and bug fixes.
+However sometime, to keep APIs simple or to support new feature, breaking changes can be introduced in APIs but such changes can easily detected and can fixed during compilation.
+Please refer to the [release notes](https://github.com/gurmitteotia/guflow/releases) for more information.

 ### Getting help
 Enable the [logging](https://github.com/gurmitteotia/guflow/wiki/Logging) to look for any obvious error and if problem persist then please raise an [issue](https://github.com/gurmitteotia/guflow/issues) in github